pkinetic4-web/Project-kinetic-MKRT/README.md

-Sovereign Infrastructure for Maritime, Aerospace, and Civil Defense ​Project Kinetic is a decentralized, solid-state architecture designed to replace passive protection systems (like rubber fenders and toxic anti-fouling paints) with Programmable Kinetic Matter. ## 🛡️ Core Features
+Sovereign Infrastructure for Maritime, Aerospace, and Civil Defense ​Sovereign Kinetic is a decentralized, solid-state architecture designed to replace passive protection systems (like rubber fenders and toxic anti-fouling paints) with Programmable Kinetic Matter. ## 🛡️ Core Features
 ​Reflex Logic: Utilizes a piezoelectric CNT-PVDF lattice to trigger hardening in <1ms—no external AI or processors required.
 ​Cellular Autonomy: Each hexagonal tile features an integrated sub-floor supercapacitor, allowing for self-powered operation and distributed energy sharing.
 ​Eco-Slick Surface: Molecularly doped with Hexagonal Boron Nitride (h-BN) and encapsulated UV-minerals (TiO₂/ZnO) to deter bio-fouling without environmental leaching.